Mount Athos: Early Christianity

 Historical documents on ancient Mount Athos history are very few.
-It is certain that monks have been there since the fourth century, and possibly since the third.
+Monks have certainly been there since the fourth century, and possibly since the third.
 During Constantine I's reign (324–337) both Christians and followers of traditional Greek religion were living there.

 During the reign of Julian (361–363), the churches of Mount Athos were destroyed, and Christians hid in the woods and inaccessible places.